opnfv/parser/docs/parser_docs/intro/intro.rst

   into heat orchestration template correctly.
 Policy2Tosca module could be installed seperately after user installed OPNFV C release platform.

-* Tosca2Heat enhancements which includes a set of feature addons for OpenStack tosca-parser module which is integrated in the OPNFV C release platform.
+* Tosca2Heat enhancements which includes a set of feature addons (such as substitution mapping) for OpenStack tosca-parser module which is integrated in the OPNFV C release platform.

 * Additional testing support.